 The Canterbury Voice has three strands:

 Delivering the Cathedral Organ Project – restoring and enhancing this vital instrument as well as the surrounding failing 12th Century fabric of the Quire.
-Visit the project page for details on supporting these urgent efforts.
+Adopt a Stop! today to support these urgent efforts.

-Creating an endowment fund for choral scholarships and bursaries to ensure that, regardless of means, young people with exceptional talent can become Canterbury Cathedral choristers.
-As well as reinstating the Organ Scholarship, we will also be seeking to create a new music commission fund and improving choir rehearsal facilities for all who perform here at the Cathedral.
+By creating a series of endowed funds we can ensure music is sustained for the future of Canterbury Cathedral and all who enjoy music here.
+This includes choral scholarships and bursaries so that, regardless of means, young people with exceptional talent can become Canterbury Cathedral choristers.
+As well as reinstating the Organ Scholarship, we will also be seeking to create a new music commission fund, supporting the Girls’ Choir and improving choir rehearsal facilities for all who perform at the Cathedral.
+Find out more about these new funds here, or by contacting the Trust.

 When will this be happening?